joaomdmoura/machinery/README.md

 ## Logging Transitions

-To log/persist the transitions itself Machinery provides a callback `log_transitions/2` that will be called on every transition.
+To log transitions, Machinery provides a `log_transition/2` callback that is called on every transition, `after persist/2`.

-It will receive the unchanged `struct` as the first argument and a `string` of the next state as the second one, after every state transition.
+This function receives the unchanged `struct` as the first argument and a `string` of the next state as the second one.
-This function will be called between the before and after transition callbacks and after the persist function.

-**`log_transition/2` should always return the updated struct.**
+**`log_transition/2` should always return the struct.**

 ### Example